Apple headphones: AirPods Max

 AirPods Max, released on December 15, 2020, are wireless Bluetooth over-ear headphones.
 They feature two H1 chips, active noise cancellation and transparency mode, a Digital Crown and on-head detection.

+On September 9, 2024, AirPods Max replaced the Lightning port with a USB-C port.

+Technical specifications

 In popular culture

 Apple's white earbuds are prominently featured in the majority of their distinctive "silhouette style" iPod advertisements.
 Most often as a dancing black figure in [silhouette] with a starkly contrasted white earbuds and cord while holding a white iPod.
 The background is usually another bright colour so the iPod and headphones clearly stand out compared to the rest of the image.